 Geothermal plant: A plant in which the prime mover is a steam turbine.
-The turbine is driven either by steam produced from hot water or by natural steam that derives its energy from heat found in rock

-Heat pump: Heating and/or cooling equipment that, during the heating season, draws heat into a building from outside and, during the cooling season, ejects heat from the building to the outside.
+The turbine is driven either by steam produced from hot water or by natural steam that derives its energy from heat found in rock from outside and, during the cooling season, ejects heat from the building to the outside.
 Heat pumps are vapor-compression refrigeration systems whose indoor/outdoor coils are used reversibly as condensers or evaporators, depending on the need for heating or cooling.